 The Learning Assistance Room is a designated space that is used to provide student academic support.
-Students are welcome to use this space for quiet study or to receive academic support from the Resource Teacher.
+Students are welcome to use this space for quiet study or to receive academic support.
 Computers are available for student use.

-Library
+Library Lounge

-The Library is intended for reading, studying and individual work.
-To respect the needs of other students, quiet should be maintained.
+The Library Lounge is intended for reading, studying, interacting among peers.
+To respect the needs of other students, a reasonable level of conversation volume should be exercised.
 Disruptive behavior of any kind is not allowed.
 Students who disregard the rules may be asked to leave.
-Library hours are from 8:00 am until 4:00 pm daily.
-Students must comply with ALL school policies while in the Library.
-No food or drink, other than water, is permitted in the Library.
-Cellphone and electronic device use is allowed but must conform to school rules and the Acceptable Technology Use Policy.
-Computers are to be used for school work - students are not permitted to use the computers for gaming.
+Library lounge hours are from 8:00 am until 4:00 pm daily.
+Students must comply with all school policies while in the Library.
+Cellphone and electronic device use are allowed but must conform to school rules and the Acceptable Technology Use Policy.

 All library materials, including books, magazines, and equipment, must be signed out and returned by the due date.
 Books can be signed out for a two (2) week period.
 To encourage accountability and responsibility, fines will be assessed on overdue materials.
 A replacement cost may also be assessed on lost or damaged materials.
-A photocopier/printer is available in the library for school related printing for a nominal fee.
-Material to be photocopied should be left with the Library Supervisor.
-Copying/printing fees are \$.10 per page of black and white and \$0.25 per page of colour printing.
-All photocopying must be emailed to library@sbdhs.net and will be completed within 24 hours.
+A computer is available in the library to print black & white or colour copies for school use only.
+All printed pages are available for pickup in the office at no charge.
+If a student misuses this privilege by printing an excessive amount of pages, or printing is done for personal use, he/she may be subject to a photocopying fee and/or suspension of privileges to print documents.